eclab/grains/README.md

 A complete synthesizer voice: oscillator, 2-pole filter, and amplifier.
 You provide the envelopes.
 Square, Sawtooth, and Triangle waves offered, plus Low-pass, High-pass, Band-pass, and Notch filter types.
 Requires Mozzi.

 Status: Working, but the filter is not amazing, particularly at high resonance and frequency.
+Sawtooth is a bit buzzy here and there (just not enough memory to put in more waves).

 ## Stochastic